sinch/docs/docs/conversation/conversation-channel-support/conversation-facebook-messenger.md

 - You should receive callbacks with information that message has been delivered and read.
 The channel is now configured.

+> 🚧 Warning (until 16th December)
+>
+> Regarding the changes introduced by “Messenger” to comply with new privacy rules in Europe, delivered and read callbacks will not be shipped.
+>
+> This condition impacts you if:
+> - Your app points to messenger bot which is created for Europe page.
+> - Your app points to messenger bot which is created for a page that has European admins.
+> - You send a message to people in Europe.
+>
+> Restriction should be dismissing in the future, currently “Messenger” working on it.

 #### Rich Message Support

 This section provides detailed information about which rich messages are natively supported by Facebook Messenger channel and what transcoding is applied in other cases.